New top dog at humane society

 “They both did a great job of carrying the load while waiting for Maureen to take over as the new director,” he said.

 Suncoast Humane Society has served animals and people as a regional humane society since 1971.
-The organization’s services reach Charlotte and Sarasota Counties, Boca Grande, and beyond.
-More information: humane.org, or visit 6781 San Casa Drive, Englewood FL 34224.
+The organization’s services reach Charlotte and Sarasota Counties, Boca Grande and beyond.
+For more information, go to humane.org or visit the office at 6781 San Casa Drive in Englewood.

 Post a comment as